naierii/nodets-express-sandbox/README.md

     - `npx jest`: Executes the Jest test runner. `npx` ensures you're using the locally installed version of Jest (from your `node_modules`).
     - `--watchAll`: Watches for changes in your code and automatically re-runs the tests when changes are detected.
 This is great for development.
-    - `-- schedules.test`: Adjust this to match your actual test file name(s).
+    - `-- schedules.test`: This is the file we want to test.
 If you want to run _all_ tests, you can omit this part: `npx jest --watchAll`.

 ### 2. Manual Testing with `curl` and a Development Server